zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 pdm run python <script_name.py>
 ```

-#### Lock file
+#### PDM - Lock file
-- Similar to poetry
-- When installing package, pdm resolves its dependencies and creates `pdm.lock`
-- Updating dependencies to latest versions with `pdm update`
+The locking functionality of PDM is similar to Poetry.
+When installing a package for the first time, PDM resolves all dependencies listed in your `pyproject.toml` file and downloads the latest version of the packages.
+Once PDM has finished installing, it writes all the packages and their exact versions that it downloaded to a `pdm.lock` file, locking the project to those specific versions.
+It's recommended to commit the lock file to your project repo so that all people working on the project are locked to the same versions of dependencies.
+To update your dependencies to the latest versions, use the `pdm update` command.

 #### Build/publish flow
 ```bash